jointakahe/takahe/docs/installation.rst

 When you login you'll be greeted with the "make an identity" screen, but you won't be able to as you will have no domains yet.

-You should navigate directly to ``/admin/domains/`` and make one, and then you will be able to create an identity.
+You should select the "Domains" link in the sidebar and create one, and then you will be able to make your first identity.